30+ Basic Homestead Skills You Need to Learn

 If you own a dairy goat or cow, this one is a no-brainer.
 Otherwise, you can purchase locally sourced milk & cream to make cheeses and homemade butter for your family.

 If you are making a small amount of butter, you can make it in a jar or even a zip-lock bag.
-For larger amounts, use a stand mixer.
+For larger amounts, use a stand mixer, blender, or food processor.

 Being a good steward of the land and natural resources is a God-given duty.
 We should take it seriously and do the best we can to leave Earth better than we found it.
 You can reduce your waste & your carbon footprint in many ways: